 Not hitting below the belt, then, protects the idea that men’s bodies are fighting machines.
 It protects masculinity, the very idea that men are big and strong, pain- and impact-resistant, impenetrable like an edifice.
 So not hitting below the belt doesn’t just protect individual men from pain, it protects our ideas about masculinity.

 When a man hits below the belt, he is revealing to everyone present that masculinity is a fiction.
 That’s why one guy said: “For ‘alpha male’ fights, nut shots are just wrong.”
 Alpha male fights are about figuring out which male is alpha, while preserving the idea that the alpha male is a thing that matters.

 This is why men are quick to criticize other men who break the code.
 One of the best ways to control men is to threaten to kick them out of the man club.
 “If a guy kicks another guy in the balls on purpose during a fight,” one replied to the question on Yahoo, “he will forever be banished from manhood.”
 Another said: “Winning like this means that you cannot beat up the other guy by ‘real’ fighting.”
 It’s a matter of one’s own reputation: “A man who kicks another man in the balls,” said a third, “immediately loses all manliness and respect.”

 So, men generally agree to pretend that the balls just aren’t there.
 The effect is that we tend to forget just how vulnerable men are to the right attack and continue to think of women as naturally more fragile.

 I still don’t want anyone to get kicked in the balls, though, just to be clear.Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and Gender, a textbook.
+She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
 You can follow her on Twitter, Facebook, and Instagram.